Where do you exercise? Your basement? Your backyard? Your gym? Your church?

 What make Warren's announcement headline-worthy was the significant commitment of his church's time and resources to pursuing health and fitness, in the form of what he calls "the Daniel Plan: God's Prescription for Your Health."
 Developed specifically for Saddleback by Dr. Daniel Amen, Dr. Mark Hyman, and Dr. Mehmet Oz (Oprah's health guru), the Daniel Plan, Warren says, is a "healthy lifestyle program including a six-week small group study, an online profile you will create on this Website that will help you track your progress, monthly Webcasts with me interviewing leading health experts, an optional healthy choice menu, and new outdoor fitness equipment set-up on the Lake Forest campus."

 When Rick Warren decides to do something public, it becomes a big deal.
-Over 6,000 people attended the kick-off ...1
+Over 6,000 people attended the kick-off event, which featured speakers Amen, Hyman, and Oz (all of which are advisers to the program), and thousands more watched at the church's satellite campuses and online.
+The church has evangelistic hopes in mind.
+"This is God's prescription for ...1